vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 The fourth teacher in the Kuru \(Kauruṣa\) lineage, Rāśīkara, is known from the Ratnaṭīkā \(9th century?\).19 It would seem a plausible hypothesis to rājā śrīsupuṣpavarmā varṣa 56, tena nepālabhūmi dharmeṇa vr̥ dhikr̥ tam  k puna śrī-

 paśubhaṭārikasya devālaye atisundara ṇirmitam  k \( ibid.  f.
 20v\) The first firm evidence of Pāśupata presence in Nepal comes from the reign of King Jiṣṇugupta \(ad 624–632 \).
-It is found in the Paśupatinātha Temple in a shrine called Chatracaṇd

-. eśvara, in which the pillar next to the image of Chatracaṇd
+It is found in the Paśupatinātha Temple in a shrine called Chatracaṇḍeśvara, in which the pillar next to the image of Chatracaṇḍeśvara is engraved

-. eśvara is engraved

 with an inscription, which records a donation by a \(Pāśupata\) teacher \( ācārya\) called

 Bhagavat Pranardanaprāṇa Kauśika \(Verma & Singh 1994, no. 119\).
-The donation was made to some ascetics of the muṇd
+The donation was made to some ascetics of the muṇḍaśr̥ ˙

-. aśr̥ ˙

 nkhalikapāśupatācāryaparṣad \(the assembly of

-Pāśupata teachers belonging to the Muṇd
+Pāśupata teachers belonging to the Muṇḍa–Śr̥ṅkhalikas\).

-. a–Śr̥ṅkhalikas\).
 See Bakker 2014, 149 f.
 The

 ācārya  Bhagavat Pranardana informs us in another inscription on the pedestal of the same image that he is varn